Building a fusion-based quantum computer using teleported gates: Quantum gate teleportation

 The key elements of a generic FBQC processor are the resource state generator (RSG) and fusion modules, connecting the neighbouring RSG-generated states.
 The fusion gate decouples the measured qubits from the logical register or completely destroys them in case of photonic-encoded qubits.
 Then the RSG may either reuse the decoupled qubits or generate the new ones.
 Hence the build-up of a fusion network can be also performed in time dimension which requires generation of new resource states and applying fusions between resource state generated at different moments in time.
 Therefore the computation process in the FBQC model naturally splits into a sequence of cycles.
 Each cycle the RSG network produces the resource states.
 Some of their qubits are fused with each other and with the qubits generated during several previous cycles.
 A set of remaining qubits (i.e. the qubits that are not fused in the current cycle) is stored until fusion with resource states from future cycles is performed.
 This process can be viewed as quantum gate teleportation \cite{quantum_gate_teleportation}: a required unitary transformation is applied to a newly generated qubit via a teleportation protocol \cite{teleportation}.

-The translation of a CBQC quantum circuit to a fusion network follows a simple strategy.
+We consider the translation of a CBQC quantum circuit to a fusion network, that follows a simple strategy, which actually was described in \cite{quantum_gate_teleportation}.
 First, the quantum circuit is decomposed into a sequence $\mathcal{S}$ of elementary operations $g_{i}$ drawn from a universal gate set.
 Then, a quantum gate teleportation protocol $\mathcal{T}_{g_{i}}$ for each elementary operation is defined.
 The gate teleportation protocol includes a resource state, a Bell-type measurement and single-qubit gates.
 Substituting each $\mathcal{T}_{g_{i}}$ into the initial gate sequence $\mathcal{S}$ completes the translation.
 The resulting configuration is the fusion network that implements the computation.

 Let us now adapt the gate teleportation \cite{quantum_gate_teleportation} protocol to implement an arbitrary quantum circuit using $\langle X_{q_1}Z_{q_2},\ Z_{q_1}X_{q_2}\rangle$ fusion gates.
 We start with the single-qubit gates.
 The procedure is illustrated in Fig.~\ref{fig:1qgate}.
 In the input, we have an array $Q$ of qubits which are in some state $|\psi\rangle$.
 In order to perform a unitary operation on a single qubit from $Q$ one uses a two-qubit ancilla state.
 Let us denote the fusing qubit from the initial system $Q$ as $q_{in}$ and a pair of ancillary qubits as $q_a$ and $q_{out}$.
 The state of qubits $q_a$ and $q_{out}$ is